IsmailMarmoush/jann/readme.md

 ## Introduction

-JANN is an Artificial Neural Networks Interface/Wrapper/Runner around Spark engine and is written in JAVA, licensed under Affero GPL V3.
+JANN is an Artificial Neural Networks written in JAVA, licensed under Affero GPL V3.
 The project is in preAlpha phase "Unstable versions 0.x" and lots of changes are inevitable.

 ## Technologies
 * Java
-* Spark (scala), Hadoop
-* MLlib (scala)
 * JBlas (Java + Fortran)
 * Gradle (groovy)